kubernetes/enhancements/keps/sig-auth/20190730-oidc-discovery.md

 -   2019-07-30: Moved to a KEP (with no edits from the original proposal)
 -   2019-08-05: Updated KEP with more details.
 -   2019-10-18: Updated KEP with more RBAC details.
+-   2020-1-25: Updated KEP and marked as implementable.